 - Your address

 We will provide a quote and then after you approve it, you can place your order here for a business translation or place your order here for a certified translation.
 After SpanishABQ receives payment we will e-mail you confirmation of payment received and we will start translating your document.
-Please contact us if you have further questions or to inquiry about our translation services, or you can also chat with us here (see bottom right hand corner on your screen).
+Please contact us if you have further questions or to inquiry about our translation services.

 2. What is a certified translation?